 - After cooking, let the pressure release naturally for about 10 minutes before a quick release; this helps prevent the peas from becoming mushy.

-- Rice, Dirty Rice
+- Grains: White Rice, Dirty Rice, Grits, Brown Rice

-- Cornbread, Cornbread Casserole
+- Bread: Cornbread, Cornbread Casserole

-- Fall Kale Salad
+- Salad: Fall Kale Salad, Arugula and Spinach Salad

-- Repurpose – Use the black eyed peas to fill shepherd’s pie or puree them to make homemade veggie burgers.
+- Repurpose: Use the black eyed peas to fill shepherd’s pie or puree them to make homemade veggie burgers.

 Can I use canned black-eyed peas?